 Just like finding a solid S.O. trial and error is key.
 So don't be afraid to try lots of different scents.
 Every scent will interact with your body chemistry differently so try it on and let it wear on your skin for a bit.
 Don't be shy, ask for samples at the department stores.
 You can also try sample subscriptions from companies like Scentbird or buy small samples from Commodity, one of our favorite brands.

 Find Your Signature Scent

-Underwear should be changed every day, not your cologne.
+Once you find a scent or two you like, stick with it.
 The point is to experiment within your comfort zone, so to speak.
 Play around with a few samples until you lock down a scent (or two) that serve as an extension of your personality.
 Don’t be afraid to mix it up on your path to discovering what is your olfactory ideal.
 Nail down on the general ideas of the scents you like (woodsy, citrusy, etc) then focus in on specific brands and offerings.

 Not to leave you completely empty handed, here are a few key recommendations:

 A modern classic, this scent is bold and complex (citrus and spice notes) but light enough to wear during the daytime.

 A rich, patchouli-based fragrance from the man who’s the foremost expert on luxurious style.

 A bold, woodsy mix with a hint of tobacco but not too overpowering.